Excerpt 7, A Seat for the Rabble

 “But why does the Assembly need the king?”

-The onion farmer and her mother seemed apprehensive.
+The farmer and her mother seemed apprehensive.
 Rose circled about.
 “Come now, you should know better than that.”

 Her mother didn’t need to remind her.
 Kings had ruled in Arna ever since the elves had sailed west on their ships long, long ago.
 Once, Anjan First King had reigned over all of Arna.
 Reader Gary liked to remind her and the other children that they’d still have one kingdom under one king had it not been for Casaanite witchcraft.